Filipe-ac/interferon_1A_rotation_genetic_algorithm/README.md

 The motivation for this program was build a better rotation for my wife.

-My first attempt consisted in manually set a rotationa, wich leaded to this value for the objective function defined above:
+My first attempt consisted in manually set a rotationa, which yielded this value for the objective function defined above:
 Manual result: 0.01500911342024823 (1/distance)

 Using the algorithm: